 Our mission is to reform the institutions and structures holding all women back from getting involved in politics rather than focusing on individual women.
 Recruiting, training, and funding female candidates will be more effective once the electoral process stops systemically disadvantaging women at each level of government.

 Below are suggestions on how to dismantle these barriers for women in elected office.

-RepresentWomen calls on city, state and national legislators to reform their internal practices and culture so that women legislators can serve and lead effectively.
+RepresentWomen calls on city, state, and national legislators to reform their internal practices and culture so that women legislators can serve and lead effectively.
 Erratic work schedules, low pay rates, geographic distance, and unfair leadership selection processes make serving a challenge for many women - especially those caring for children and managing households.
+Although these reforms would benefit men and women, these issues disproportionately affect women.

 To make the governmental workplace one in which more women office holders can thrive, legislative bodies should enact the following internal process reforms: